 ASP.NET Session State Storage Bottleneck

-InProc forces you to use a single worker process per web server, which does not work in a multi-processor or a multicore environment, where having multiple worker processes is preferred.
+- InProc: This option restricts you to a single worker process per web server, which is less than ideal for multi-processor or multicore environments where multiple worker processes are preferred.

-Also, SQL Server is not an ideal store for ASP.NET Session State because it stores them as BLOBs, and SQL Server doesn’t perform well with it.
+- SQL Server: Using SQL Server for ASP.NET Session State storage isn’t optimal because it stores sessions as BLOBs, which SQL Server doesn’t handle efficiently, leading to performance degradation.

 ASP.NET View State Bottleneck